 Royal Caribbean’s main cruise liner this season is the Voyager of the Seas.
 It is a thrill-seeker’s ship, all decked out with a rock-climbing wall, 40-foot wave simulator for wakeboarding and ice-skating rink.

-If you’re tired of the included meals, you can go for a more unique dining experience at Johnny Rockets, an American diner styled in red and chrome.
-It originated from Los Angeles and offers milkshakes so thick you’d have to eat with a spoon.
+If you’re tired of the included meals, you can go for a more unique dining experience at Giovanni’s Table, an Italian restaurant or Izumi for fresh sashimi and ishi-yaki plates.

 There are nightly shows, themed parties and live bands, as well as a host of kid-friendly activities.
 Your kids can occupy themselves with adventure sports, scrapbooking classes, arcade games, game show challenges and daily parades.

 At the same time, mum and dad can have finally have a date night.
 There is an adults-only indoor-outdoor retreat called the Solarium where you can lounge by the pool or sit in the bar kids-free.
 If you like, there are a few bars and pubs where you can have a drink while listening to live performances.

 For Malaysian destination ports, the Royal Carribean operates 3- to 5-night Southeast Asian itineraries, however the popular 3-night itinerary Penang weekend cruise is fully booked until May 2020.
 For 2019, there are still some 4-night and 5-night itineraries you can consider.

 Cruise promotions & other money-saving tips